 Rarely do people get excited at the prospect of a routine business meeting, and there's probably good reason for that.
 But any meeting can go more smoothly from start to finish with a little help from your smartphone.

-These five favorite meeting-oriented apps are a Swiss Army knife for planning, coordinating, executing, and following up on meetings.
+These seven favorite meeting-oriented apps are a Swiss Army knife for planning, coordinating, executing and following up on meetings.
 They offer easy access to contacts, emails, notes and more.

 Schedule your meeting: Doodle (free)